patrckbell/apogee-prediction/README.md

 # Welcome!!!!
-This is a simple tool for projecting the apogee of a rocket using its drag curve data.
-I used [this lovely package by Chasmani](https://github.com/chasmani/piecewise-regression) to segment the drag curve into much more digestable straight lines.
-My next step is to phase out the use of this plugin in order to speed up the calculations.
+This is a simple tool for projecting the apogee of a rocket using its drag and thrust curve data.

-Right now, the parameters are all over the place (sorry!!!)
-You should be able to change the number of regressions (n) on line 27, the mass of the rocket (m) on line 56, and the height of burnout (height_at_burnout) on line 81.
-Also, make sure the velocities of your rocket are in the first collumn of your .csv file in a collumn titled Velocities, and your corresponding drag forces are in the second collumn titled Drag.
+In order to run the program, a .csv file that tracks the velocity of the rocket against the thrust, drag, and mass of the rocket is required (i.e a thrust curve, drag curve, and mass curve (if thats what its called).
+The velocity column must be named "Velocity", the mass column "Mass", the thrust column "Thrust", and the drag column "Drag"

 ## Superduper Boring Mathy Explaination
 The formulae used throughout this tool were derrived through good ole calculus!\
-In this particular instance, I ignored any forces on the rocket besides the gravitational and drag forces.\
+In this particular instance, any force due to the wind has been ignored (for now).\
 **Therefore:**
 $$\sum_{} F_n = F_t - (mg + F_d)$$
 And since the equation for drag force ($F_d$)\